pokusew/nfc-pcsc/README.md

 ## Reading and writing data

-You can read from and write to numerous NFC tags including Mifare Ultralight (tested), Mifare Classic, Mifare DESFire, ...
+You can read from and write to numerous NFC tags including MIFARE Ultralight (tested), MIFARE Classic, MIFARE DESFire, ...

 > Actually, you can even read/write any possible non-standard NFC tag and card, via sending APDU commands according card's technical documentation via `reader.transmit`.

-Here is **a simple example** showing reading and writing data to simple card **without authenticating** (e.g. Mifare Ultralight):
+Here is **a simple example** showing reading and writing data to simple card **without authenticating** (e.g. MIFARE Ultralight):
 _See [Basic usage](#basic-usage) how to set up reader or [look here for full code](/examples/from-readme-3.js)_

 ```javascript